 Buda, Obuda and Pest now proudly greet the world as Budapest.
 Once part of the Ottoman Empire (remember, Suleiman from earlier?), once part of the Austro-Hungarian Empire, this part of the world was also once the majestic and grand Kingdom of Hungary-one of the very few countries in the history of the world that lasted a thousand years (we in the U.S.A. still have over 750 years to go to catch up to their record . . .).
 Early on, this area was also settled by the Celts and the Romans.
 Now Hungary is a proud member of both the EU and NATO.
-Once one of the largest countries in Europe, Hungary is now one of the smaller ones, having lost seventy percent of its territory and one third of its population under a treaty signed after WWI.
+Once one of the largest countries in Europe, language-that is, related to Finnish-and it is the most widely spoken non-Indo-European language in Europe.

+Hungary is now one of the smaller ones, having lost seventy percent of its territory and one third of its population under a treaty signed after WWI.
 From the late forties until 1989 Hungary was dominated by Russia.